The functioning of monetary policy

 The central bank is the sole issuer of banknotes and sets the reserve requirements for the commercial banks, which means that it is the monopoly supplier of the monetary base.
 This lets the central bank set the conditions under which banks can borrow from it, which then affects the conditions in the interbank money market.

 A change in the monetary policy interest rates set by the central bank triggers a number of mechanisms and influences the activity of participants in the economy.
 Ultimately this then affects developments in economic variables such as output or prices.
 This mechanism is known as the monetary policy transmission mechanism.
 Although the general operation of this mechanism is well understood, its essence remains very complex.

-Neutrality of money
+The neutrality of money

-Inflation a monetary phenomenon
+Inflation as a monetary phenomenon

-In the long run, a central bank can only contribute to increasing the growth potential of the economy by maintaining an environment of stable prices.
-It cannot contribute to economic growth by expanding the money supply or by keeping short-term interest rates at a level inconsistent with price stability.
+A central bank can only contribute to increasing the potential for growth in the economy in the long run by maintaining an environment of stable prices.
+It cannot contribute to long-term economic growth by expanding the money supply or by keeping short-term interest rates at a level that is inconsistent with price stability.
 It can only influence the general level of prices.

 Ultimately, inflation is a monetary phenomenon.
 A range of empirical research results have shown that prolonged periods of high inflation are typically associated with rapid growth in the amount of money, because of asset purchases for example.
 While other factors, such as variations in aggregate demand, technological changes or commodity price shocks, can affect price developments over shorter horizons, their effects can be offset over time by a change in monetary policy.